 - Terms that apply to BOTH Direct Loan programs:

-For undergraduate students, the Subsidized Direct Loan interest rate for the 2013-2014 academic year is fixed at 3.86% and the Unsubsidized Direct Loan interest rate is fixed at 3.86%.
-A processing fee of 1.051% is applied to each program.
+For undergraduate students, the Subsidized Direct Loan interest rate for the 2015-2016 academic year is fixed at 4.29% and the Unsubsidized Direct Loan interest rate is fixed at 4.29%.
+An origination fee of 1.068%.

-Each of these loan programs have a six-month grace period after dropping below 6 credits (half-time).
+Each of these loan programs have a one-time six-month grace period after dropping below 6 credits (half-time).
 Please consider this when withdrawing from courses: if you withdraw and are enrolled in less than six credits your grace period will start.
-You only get one grace period, so if you use it prior to graduation you will be required to start repaying your loans immediately after completing your program.

 Note: A "fixed" interest rate means that the interest rate will not change on your loan for the duration of your education and repayment.

 Have you applied for Federal Student Financial Aid through the FAFSA (Free Application for Federal Student Aid)?

 You may be eligible for Federal Financial Aid including grants, work study and loans that may have more favorable terms than the private education loan options.
 Learn more about the Federal Student Aid process at Apply for Financial Aid.